Async, Promises & the Event Loop

 How we work

-Modern ES6+ with let/const, arrow functions, destructuring, optional chaining, and async/await throughout.
-React: functional components with hooks, proper key props (stable IDs from the data, not array indices), memoization (useMemo and useCallback) only where the React Profiler confirms a re-render hotspot, clean effect dependencies enforced by the ESLint react-hooks plugin.
-Node.js: Express middleware with error handler, Joi or zod input validation, JWT auth with bcrypt password hashing, and security middleware (helmet for headers, express-rate-limit for DoS protection, cors for cross-origin).
+Modern ES2022+ with let and const, arrow functions, destructuring, optional chaining, and async/await throughout.
+React work ships as functional components with hooks, stable key props (IDs from the data, never array indices), memoization with useMemo and useCallback only where the React Profiler confirms a re-render hotspot, and clean effect dependencies enforced by the ESLint react-hooks plugin.
+Node work ships as Express middleware with a dedicated error handler, Zod or Joi input validation, JWT auth with bcrypt password hashing, and security middleware (helmet for headers, express-rate-limit for abuse protection, cors for cross-origin).

-ESLint plus Prettier enforced for consistent style.
-Step 1: read the assignment rubric and identify the test framework (Jest, Vitest, React Testing Library, Cypress, or Playwright).
-Step 2: sketch the component tree on paper for React work, the route table for backend work.
+ESLint and Prettier run on every file.
+Step 1: read the assignment brief and identify the test runner (Jest, Vitest, React Testing Library, Cypress, or Playwright) and the bundler (Vite, Webpack, or Bun).
+Step 2: sketch the component tree for front-end work, the route table for back-end work.

-Step 3: write components or routes with type annotations (TypeScript or JSDoc).
-Step 4: write Jest or Vitest unit tests, React Testing Library integration tests, and Cypress or Playwright E2E tests covering happy path and error cases.
-Step 5: run the test suite locally and confirm zero failures before delivery.
+Step 3: write the components or routes with type annotations in TypeScript or JSDoc.
+Step 4: write Jest or Vitest unit tests, React Testing Library integration tests, and Cypress or Playwright end-to-end tests covering the happy path and the error cases.
+Step 5: run the suite locally and confirm zero failures before delivery.

 What you receive

-Every JavaScript delivery ships with the .js, .jsx, .ts, or .tsx source files in the directory layout your course expects, Jest or Vitest test files matching the autograder format (course-specific test runner, or Gradescope JSON), a SOLUTION.md with the design rationale and component-tree diagram, and a CHECKLIST.md mapping each rubric item to where it is satisfied.
-The bundle adds a package.json with pinned versions, an .eslintrc with the course style, and a 5-bullet oral-defense brief covering the 3 most likely TA questions about your async patterns or component architecture.
+Every JavaScript delivery ships with the .js, .jsx, .ts, or .tsx source files in the directory layout your assignment expects, Jest or Vitest test files matching the autograder format the brief specifies, a SOLUTION.md with the design rationale and a component-tree diagram, and a CHECKLIST.md mapping each rubric item to where the code satisfies it.
+The bundle adds a package.json with pinned versions, an ESLint config matching the required style, and a 5-bullet oral-defense brief covering the 3 questions a grader is most likely to ask about your async patterns or component architecture.

 Advanced Topics